CoqHott/univalent_parametricity/readme.md

 ## Compilation

+Hereafter, "the main development" denotes the directories theories/ and examples/.

-You need Coq 8.7.1 to compile the main developpment and the hoqc compiler from https://github.com/HoTT/HoTT to compile the file in the translation/ directory.
+You need Coq 8.7.1 to compile the main development.
+To compile the file in the translation/ directory, you need the hoqc compiler (the HoTT version of Coq provided by the HoTT Library -- available at https://github.com/HoTT/HoTT).

 To compile the main development: